shuttleai/shuttleai-discord/README.md

 ## Installation

 > [!IMPORTANT]
-> We highly recommend using the async client instead of synchronous.
+> It is strongly recommended to use the asynchronous client instead of the synchronous client.

 ```sh
 pip install shuttleai